How Steve Jobs sparred with Grateful Dead lyricist and made pizza delivery history during Apple 'exile' | The National

 Cain goes into great detail about the meeting, which occurred at a low-point in Mr Jobs' professional life, and contrasts it to his eventual return to Apple when he saved the company with a string of products that propelled the company to incredible prosperity.

-“Steve had a really eclectic group of people surrounding him and he could often put on a new mask and appeal to these different groups,” Cain said in an interview with The National.
+“Steve had a really eclectic group of people surrounding him and he could often put on a new mask and appeal to these different groups,” Cain told The National.
 This explained how Apple's co-founder could easily go from sparring with a lyricist from the Grateful Dead to convincing federal bureaucrats to buy more computers.

 Throughout Steve Jobs in Exile, there are new stories explained that seasoned Apple and Steve Jobs aficionados will find insightful, despite the many books about the company's history.